 From Hydrogen to Biogas: Transporting Renewable Energies

-The growing importance of renewable energies is creating challenges for the transport infrastructure.
-Wienerberger’s Pipelife subsidiary is responding with new strategies.
+The growing importance of renewable energies is creating challenges for the transport infrastructure. wienerberger’s Pipelife subsidiary is responding with new strategies.

 From solar power to wind energy: the energy transition means that more electricity in Europe is being generated from sources that are highly dependent on weather conditions.
 These fluctuations in production are creating new challenges for the energy infrastructure.
 One potential key factor to energy transport is hydrogen, which can be used to store energy from renewable sources.
-The Wienerberger subsidiary Pipelife is tackling the effects of climate change head on and breaking new ground with innovative pipe systems.
+The wienerberger subsidiary Pipelife is tackling the effects of climate change head on and breaking new ground with innovative pipe systems.

 Solar cells with wind turbines: The energy transition means that more and more energy is being generated from renewable energy sources.